• Twitter

 How to host a small Thanksgiving

 Q. I normally fly home for Thanksgiving for a big dinner.
-This year, I am staying put, so it will just be me and two close friends in my “pod.”
+This year, I am staying put, so it will just be me, my husband and a couple of close friends in my “pod.”
 I love the traditional dinner, but a whole turkey with trimmings seems too much.
 Options?

 A. We are in the same place this year.
 Forget the Norman Rockwell imagery.
 You could investigate a “dinner in a box” option, particularly from a local restaurant.
 If you decide to cook, don’t feel compelled to make the usual big meal.
 Ask yourself what foods you love most on a traditional holiday table.
 Focus on that and build your meal around it.

-This is 2020.
-People day drink and they do video calls for work wearing pajama bottoms.
+This is 2021.
+We’ve just come through a year in which people day drink and many continue to do video calls for work wearing pajama bottoms.
 Do what you want, no one will judge you.
 No one says you can’t have a cheesy, gooey mac and cheese casserole in place of turkey.

 One good option is to gussy up a side up enough to feel like a main.
-If you look forward to the Brussels sprouts, maybe opt for a Brussels sprouts gratin like this one from SimplyRecipes?
+If you look forward to the Brussels sprouts, maybe opt for this Brussels sprouts gratin from SimplyRecipes?

 Back when my whole family went vegetarian for a couple years, we made Kim O’Donnel’s veggie pot pies.
 Round out with your two favorite sides and voila, dinner.
 (I love these little porcelain tart/pie molds for pot pies.)